gradio-app/gradio/testing-guidelines/ci.md

 - If the job succeeded then then commit status should be set to success.
 - If the job does not need to run then it should be set to success with some text explaining it was skipped.

-Determining what has changed is straightforward, we use a third-party action for this.
-But we clear need to run but also maybe not run our workflows.
+Determining what has changed is straightforward, we use a third-party action for this, but we also need to somehow prevent a workflow from running after we have started it, conceptually at least.

 To solve this particular problem we _always_ trigger our workflows but don't always run all of them.